Anton Rödin: Playing career

-On March 22, 2016, Rödin was re-signed by the Vancouver Canucks for the 2016–17 NHL season.
+On 22 March 2016, Rödin was re-signed by the Vancouver Canucks for the 2016–17 NHL season.
 He played well during the Canucks training camp, scoring five points in five pre-season games, and it appeared he would earn a spot on the Canucks' opening roster.
 However, he re-aggravated his knee injury near the end of the pre-season and was placed on injured reserve.
-On December 11, 2016, Rödin was assigned to the Canucks' AHL affiliate, the Utica Comets, for conditioning.
-He was recalled on December 22 after three games and made his NHL debut the following night in a 4–1 loss to the Calgary Flames.
-On January 2, 2017, he scored his first NHL point, earning an assist on a Bo Horvat goal in a 3–2 victory over the Colorado Avalanche.
-During his third game with the Canucks, Rödin fell on his troublesome knee against Calgary on January 6.
-With the reoccurrence in swelling, Rödin had season-ending surgery on February 7.
+On 11 December 2016, Rödin was assigned to the Canucks' AHL affiliate, the Utica Comets, for conditioning.
+He was recalled on 22 December after three games and made his NHL debut the following night in a 4–1 loss to the Calgary Flames.
+On 2 January 2017, he scored his first NHL point, earning an assist on a Bo Horvat goal in a 3–2 victory over the Colorado Avalanche.
+During his third game with the Canucks, Rödin fell on his troublesome knee against Calgary on 6 January.
+With the reoccurrence in swelling, Rödin had season-ending surgery on 7 February.

 In the following 2017–18 season, Rödin was assigned to begin the year with the Utica Comets in an attempt to return from his injury.
-He recorded just one goal and two points in seven games over the opening months of the campaign before he was placed on un-conditional waivers and opted for a mutual termination from the remainder of his contract with the Canucks on November 20, 2017.
+He recorded just one goal and two points in seven games over the opening months of the campaign before he was placed on unconditional waivers and opted for a mutual termination from the remainder of his contract with the Canucks on 20 November 2017.

-As a free agent, Rödin returned to Europe, agreeing to a two-year contract with HC Davos of the Swiss National League (NL) on November 21, 2017.
+As a free agent, Rödin returned to Europe, agreeing to a two-year contract with HC Davos of the Swiss National League (NL) on 21 November 2017.
 After returning to health, he appeared in 8 regular season games providing 6 points before leading the club in the post-season with 7 points in just 6 games.

-On July 1, 2018, Rödin secured a release from his NL contract in securing a one-year contract with the Anaheim Ducks of the NHL, marking his third attempt to play in the league.
-After attending the Ducks' 2018 training camp and preseason, Rödin failed to make the squad and with no intention to report to the AHL, he was subsequently placed on unconditional waivers, in order to facilitate a mutual termination of his contract.
-On October 6, 2018, Rödin rejoined previous Swiss club, HC Davos, for the duration of the 2018–19 season.
+On 1 July 2018, Rödin secured a release from his NL contract in securing a one-year contract with the Anaheim Ducks of the NHL, marking his third attempt to play in the league.
+After attending the Ducks' 2018 training camp and preseason, Rödin failed to make the squad and with no intention to report to the AHL, he was subsequently placed on unconditional waivers, to facilitate a mutual termination of his contract.
+On 6 October 2018, Rödin rejoined the previous Swiss club, HC Davos, for the duration of the 2018–19 season.

-In the off-season, Rödin as a free agent from Davos, opted to return home to original club Brynäs IF of the SHL, on a long-term five-year contract on April 25, 2019.
+In the off-season, Rödin as a free agent from Davos, opted to return home to the original club Brynäs IF of the SHL, on a long-term five-year contract on 25 April 2019.

 Personal

-He is married to Kristin Sundberg, famous Instagram influencer.
+He is married to Kristin Sundberg, a famous Instagram influencer.
 In 2019, they welcomed their daughter, Noomi.